 There was a time when people were really sick of mechanical watches.
 The little machine movements are enjoying an enormous renaissance right now, but it was not always that way.
 In fact, back in the early 1990’s the mechanical movement was all about to die.
 How did it get to that point?

-These new types of electronic watches started to show up in the 1906s and were pretty revolutionary for the time.
+These new types of electronic watches started to show up in the 1960s and were pretty revolutionary for the time.
 They were not exactly cheap, nor this they provide every advantage over mechanical watches.
-However, they did not need to wound, and were far more accurate.
+However, they did not need to be wound, and were far more accurate.
 Bulova watches created its own electronic tuning fork movement and called it the “Accutron,” which later become its own sub-brand.
-One of the nest known Accutron watch lines is the Spaceview.
+One of the best-known Accutron watch lines is the Spaceview.

 Notable is the hidden crown used to adjust the watch.
 Turn the watch around and you’ll find a flip out arch used to adjust the watch.
 This is a great little touch very rarely seen on watches.
 The battery compartment is blissfully easy to open, and while the original batteries are no longer available (mercury based), modern batteries will work just fine (you just need to get the right size).

 The Bulova Accutron Spaceview will certainly appeal to “vintage” types who like things of that ilk.
 The watches are available relatively cheaply on eBay, but some are more expensive as they feature gold cases and such.
 Accutron still makes watches today under Bulova, who was recently purchased by Japan Citizen.
 Before that, and when the Accutron Spaceview was being made, Bulova was a solid America brand of watches, a thing now reserved for the likes of Timex.
 Be it known, however, that boutique watch making is a growing industry in the US.See Accutron watches on Amazon here. [phpbay]accutron spaceview, 6, “”, “”[/phpbay]